LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/arrays-are-like-strings.rst

 Varying Data Types
 ------------------
 JavaScript arrays can hold a mixture of values of any type.
-For example, you can have an array that contains strings, numbers, and bools.
+For example, you can have an array that contains strings, numbers, and booleans.

 .. sourcecode:: js